RTEMS/rtems-docs/user/start/bsp-test.rst

 Test a Board Support Package (BSP)
 ==================================

 You built a BSP with tests in the previous section.
-We built the ``sparc/erc32`` BSP in :file:`$HOME/quick-start/src/rtems`.
+The manual build of the ``sparc/erc32`` BSP placed build artifacts in :file:`$HOME/quick-start/src/rtems` while the RSB build placed build artifacts under :file:`$HOME/quick-start/rtems/@rtems-ver-major@/sparc/erc32-rtems*/tests` which will need to be adjusted below.

 You should run the RTEMS test suite on your target hardware.
 The RTEMS Project provides some support to do this, see the :ref:`Testing <Testing>` chapter for the details.

-On the ``sparc/erc32`` BSP we selected for this quick start chapter this is easy.
+On the ``sparc/erc32`` BSP we selected for this quick start chapter, this is easy.
 Just run this command:

 .. code-block:: none